hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance_v2.html.markdown

     pair must already be created and associated with the tenant's account.
     Changing this creates a new server.

+* `block_device` - (Optional) The object for booting by volume.
+The block_device
+    object structure is documented below.
+Changing this creates a new server.

 The `network` block supports:

 * `uuid` - (Required unless `port` is provided) The network UUID to attach to